Celestine-Joy/Celestine-Joy/README.md

 I'm Celestine Joy.
+I am a
-I am a student at Sahrdaya College of Engineering and Technology doing my B.Tech in computer science engineering.
-I am new to Github and am having fun in learning new things and technologies
+associate test engineer at EY Global Delivery Services.
+I was a former student at Sahrdaya College of Engineering and Technology where I done my B.Tech in computer science engineering.
+I am currently exploring Github and am having fun in learning new things and technologies .

- ### Curently learning
 <p> 🐍 Python
 <p> ☕ Java
+ ### Curently learning
+ <p> ML and AI</p>

  ### My Stats